 A patient with a lack of oxygen or blood flow to a limb, a condition known as ischemia, may be a candidate for hyperbaric oxygen therapy (HBOT).
 This type of treatment delivers pressurized oxygen to the wound site to help speed the healing process.

 "During HBOT, oxygen is delivered at two-and-a-half to three times atmospheric pressure, stimulating new blood vessel and cell growth to promote quick healing," says Tejaskumar Naik, MD, infectious disease specialist at the center.

-A typical course of HBOT lasts up to six weeks, with 20 to 30 daily "doses" of treatment.
-During therapy, patients rest comfortably in a hyperbaric chamber where they may read, relax or watch television.
+A typical course of HBOT lasts up to eight weeks of treatment.
+During therapy, patients rest comfortably in a hyperbaric chamber where they may relax, sleep or watch television.

 Case managers assist patients and their family members with arrangements for transportation, home healthcare, durable medical equipment and other services.
 Some patients may be outfitted with off-loading devices, such as surgical boots and casts that relieve wound-site pressure to speed healing.